-- Any crime that involves misuse of technology for sexual purposes, such as collecting or distributing photographs of minors who are naked or in sexual or inappropriate poses (child pornography); - Any crime that involves the use of force, such as assault or endangerment; - Any crime that involves drinking and driving, such as driving while intoxicated. - 6 In addition, if any council (as defined in the latest version of the Book of Order Part 2 of the Presbyterian - 7 Church (U.S.A.) of the Presbytery of Florida is aware that one who wishes to work with minors/ - 8 vulnerable adults has a prior conviction for one of the aforementioned crimes or a related crime, that - 9 person shall automatically be ineligible to serve.
+1 • Any crime that involves misuse of technology for sexual purposes, such as collecting or 2 distributing photographs of minors who are naked or in sexual or inappropriate poses (child 3 pornography); 4 • Any crime that involves the use of force, such as assault or endangerment; 5 • Any crime that involves drinking and driving, such as driving while intoxicated.
+6 7 8 9 In addition, if any council (as defined in the latest version of the Book of Order Part 2 of the Presbyterian Church (U.S.A.) of the Presbytery of Florida is aware that one who wishes to work with minors/ vulnerable adults has a prior conviction for one of the aforementioned crimes or a related crime, that summer 24-hour camps includes owners, operators, employees, and volunteers working in summer day